NEO vs. Moodle

-Moodle can be downloaded for free, it can be self-hosted or hosted by a 3rd party company such as Moodlerooms.
+Moodle can be downloaded for free, it can be self-hosted or hosted by a third party company such as Blackboard Open LMS (formerly Moodlerooms).
 Here is an analysis of the cost of each option:

 Self-hosted for Small schools

-You can run a few hundred students on a single server and single database if you don't mind the possibility of outages if the server fails or occurs outside of normal school hours.
-A small-school configuration can often be installed and administered by an IT enthusiast, so the running cost won’t be that high considering that just one FTE is needed to keep the system running.
+You can run a few hundred students on a single server and single database, as long as you don't mind the possibility of outages if the server fails or occurs outside of normal school hours.
+A small-school configuration can often be installed and administered by an IT enthusiast so the running cost won’t be that high considering that just one FTE is needed to keep the system running.

 The estimated cost of servers, storage and operating system is somewhere between $4,000 and $7,000 but if you want to have a backup server that will double the costs.
 If you want your servers to run at all times, you may need to invest in some UPSs, which adds another $1,000 - $2,000 depending on their performance.
 Add the cost of auxiliary server equipment and the estimated initial cost is between $10,000 - $20,000.